Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime

 \subsection{MD Asymptotics}

-\thmref{thm:moderatePetrov}, stated next, is an MD result that bounds the probability that the sum of $n$ i.i.d. random variables normalized by a factor $\frac{1}{\sqrt{n}}$ deviates from the mean by $o(\sqrt{n})$.
+\thmref{thm:moderatePetrov}, stated next, is an MD result that bounds the probability that the sum of $n$ independent but not necessarily identical random variables normalized by a factor $\frac{1}{\sqrt{n}}$ deviates from the mean by $o(\sqrt{n})$.
 The resulting probability is an SMD sequence \eqref{eq:range}.

-\begin{theorem}[Petrov {\cite[Ch.
-8, Th.~ 4]{petrov1975}}] Let $X_1, \dots, X_n$ be independent random variables.
+\begin{theorem}[Petrov {\cite[Ch.~8, Th.~2]{petrov1975}}] Let $X_1, \dots, X_n$ be independent random variables.
 Let $\E{X_i} = 0$ for $i = 1, \dots, n$, $\kappa_j = \frac{1}{n} \sum_{i = 1}^n \kappa_j^{(X_i)}$ for $j \geq 2$, and $\ske = \frac{\kappa_3}{\kappa_2^{3/2}}$.
 Define